KoneLinx/ActionTree/README.md

 ```
 The lambda may have any capture, parameter, mutability, and return type.
 There are no restrictions

 Actions inherit from the lambda or functor object that has been given to them and can always be called with the `operator()`.
-They will return the result of their sub call.
+They will return the result of their inherited `operator()`.
 ```
 result = action(param...);
 ```